-I worked at Pace Analytical full-time (Less than a year)
+I worked at Pace Analytical full-time (More than 3 years)

 Advice to Management

 I applied through a recruiter.
-The process took a week – interviewed at Pace Analytical (Minneapolis, MN) in May 2015.
+I interviewed at Pace Analytical (Maplewood, MN).

 Let us know if we're missing any workplace or industry recognition –